karlospn/mytechramblings-site-source-code/content/posts/automate-azure-ad-app-registration-using-terraform.md

 ```

-And it returns an access_token and a id_token with the following attributes:
+And it returns an access_token with the following attributes:

-For the access_token:
 ```json
 {
    "aud": "api://payment",
    "iss": "https://sts.windows.net/8a0671e2-3a30-4d30-9cb9-ad709b9c744a/",